David T. Alexander: Biography

 Alexander’s mother and grandmother were painters and his mother, by chance, befriended the niece of Emily Carr’s friend Ira Dilworth, bringing the painter and her influence into Alexander’s world at an early date.
 He began painting seriously in 1966 in Steveston High School due to the encouragement of a tough but sympathetic art teacher, Mrs Stavrakoff.
-He attended the Vancouver School of Art and Design (today's Emily Carr University of Art and Design), Langara College (1967-1970), and Vancouver Community College (1971-1972), then attended art school in Nelson, British Columbia, at the Kootenay School of the Arts (then affiliated with the now defunct Notre Dame University) for a BFA, graduating in 1978.
+He attended the Vancouver School of Art and Design (today's Emily Carr University of Art and Design), Langara College (1967-1970), and Vancouver Community College (1971-1972), then attended art school in Nelson, British Columbia, at the Kootenay School of the Arts (then affiliated with the now defunct Notre Dame University) for a Bachelor of Fine Arts (BFA), graduating in 1978.

-In 1979, he attended one of the Emma Lake Artists' Workshops with Friedel Dzubas and John Elderfield, and because of the positive experience he had in the workshop moved to Saskatoon, Saskatchewan in 1980.
+In 1979, Alexander attended one of the Emma Lake Artists' Workshops with Friedel Dzubas and John Elderfield, and, because of the positive experience he had in the workshop, moved to Saskatoon, Saskatchewan, in 1980.
 He continued to attend artists` workshops at Emma Lake, such as those given by Tim Scott (1984), and Maryann Harmon (1985).
-In 1985, he received an MFA from the University of Saskatchewan and completed the thesis component of his degree on the work of Claude Monet.
+In 1985, he received a Master of Fine Arts (MFA) from the University of Saskatchewan and completed the thesis component of his degree on the work of Claude Monet.
 (Critics would later link his work to that of Monet and in his later painting, Alexander would sometimes use subjects that are related to Monet, especially to Monet`s late work.)
 In 2003, he and his family moved to the Okanagan Valley, BC, near Kelowna, BC where he has his home and studio.
 In 2011, he himself was the workshop leader at Emma Lake.